This article is brought to you by our sponsor VIPKID.

 The goal of this article is to help teachers gain some insight into the life of a Chinese student and the Chinese educational system, both inside and outside of the classroom.
 Our Chinese colleagues enjoyed sharing their stories and hope that more teachers can utilize their personal experiences to improve their teacher/student relationships!

-VIPKID is an ed-tech Chinese startup that provides online English language classes and the American elementary school curriculum to young Chinese students via its virtual platform.
-We aim to teach English in a way that encourages students’ critical learning and creativity, as those are not skills usually taught in Chinese schools.
+About Our Sponsor Article by VIPKID, an ed-tech Chinese startup that provides online English language classes and the American Elementary school curriculum to young Chinese students via its virtual platform.